Estimating air pollution levels around the world

 Scientists have relied on ground-level measurements of air quality for most site-specific studies of air pollution health effects and for air quality management.
 However, in areas that do not have extensive air quality monitoring, they need to use other approaches to provide a consistent view of air pollution levels throughout the world.

 To accomplish this, scientists rely on air quality observations from satellites and combine them with information from global chemical transport models and available ground measurements.
 They then estimate global exposure to PM2.5 systematically, beginning in blocks or grid cells covering 0.1° x 0.1° of longitude and latitude (approximately 11 km x 11 km at the equator).

 Taking into account the population in each block within a country, scientists then aggregate the estimated exposure concentrations to national-level population-weighted averages for a given year.
-The Global Burden of Disease (GBD) analysis was conducted in 2016 using data in five-year intervals from 1990 to 2015, the most recent year for which the necessary data were available.
+The Global Burden of Disease analysis was conducted in 2017 using data in five-year intervals from 1990 to 2016, the most recent year for which the necessary data were available.

-For ozone, a global chemical transport model was used to calculate a seasonal (summer, when temperatuires are warmest) average concentration.
+For ozone, a global chemical transport model was used to calculate a seasonal average concentration (summer, when temperatuires are warmest).
 Scientists accounted for variation in the timing of the ozone (summer) season in different parts of the world.
 The process for estimating national-level population-weighted mean ozone exposures was the same as that for fine particulate matter exposures.